Malankara Church

-The Malankara Church eventually came under the influence of the Syriac Orthodox Church but later split successively, leading to the creation of churches across various denominations and traditions.
-The Malankara divisions and branchings have resulted in the present-day Jacobite Syrian Christian Church, Malankara Orthodox Syrian Church, Malankara Mar Thoma Syrian Church, Malabar Independent Syrian Church, Syro-Malankara Catholic Church, the Saint Thomas Anglicans of the Church of South India and the St. Thomas Evangelical Church of India.
+Over time, the Malankara Church experienced internal disputes regarding authority, theology, and relations with the Syriac Orthodox Patriarch of Antioch, leading to successive divisions.
+These divisions eventually gave rise to several present-day churches, including the Jacobite Syrian Christian Church, Malankara Orthodox Syrian Church, Malankara Mar Thoma Syrian Church, Malabar Independent Syrian Church, Syro-Malankara Catholic Church, the Saint Thomas Anglicans of the Church of South India and the St. Thomas Evangelical Church of India.

 Early history of Christianity in India

 Ecclesiastical Communion

 Historically, Malabar traded frequently with the nations of the Middle East, and traders from Egypt, Persia, and the Levant frequently visited Malabar for spices.
 These groups included Arabs, Jews and also Christians, and the Christians who visited here maintained contact with the Malankara Church.
 As such the Church in India was in ecclesiastical communion with the Church of the East, otherwise called the Persian church.
 The Malankara Church was headed by a Metropolitan consecrated from the Persian Church and ordinary administration of the Church was vested upon a local, dynastic archdeacon, who was referred to as the Head of the Malankara Christian community.
 (Archdeacon is the highest rank for a cleric in the Church of the East after the rank of bishop.)